luau-lang/luau/docs/_pages/typecheck.md

 type Signal<T, U...> = { f: (T, U...) -> (), data: T }
 ```

+> Keep in mind that `...T` is a variadic type pack (many elements of the same type `T`), while `U...` is a generic type pack that can contain zero or more types and they don't have to be the same.

-Similarly, generic function can reference a generic type pack from the generics list:
+It is also possible for a generic function to reference a generic type pack from the generics list:

 ```lua
 local function call<T, U...>(s: Signal<T, U...>, ...: U...)